(1.) Please begin from the Overview and review all the questions: one-at-a-time, step-by-step.

 (6.)
 Step 6:

-Let us go ahead and clear the default notes in the RStudio Console
+Let us go ahead and clear the default notes in the RStudio Console and let us write the

 remaining statistical functions.